faraz455/Node-JS-Course/README.md

-#Node-JS-Crash-Course
+#Node-JS-Course

 BEFORE RUNNING ANY OF THE CODE
-FIRST RUN  "npm install"
+FIRST RUN  "npm install" in cmd

 it will installed all the dependencies

+This repository is to understand the basic concepts related to NODE JS